dimsumws/DSA3101-Group5/marketing_analysis/README.md

 The main objective of this project is to evaluate the impact of marketing strategies on guest behaviour through analysing past campaign data to understand changes in visitor segments, identify the most effective marketing content that drives engagement and visitation, and finally, recommend tailored marketing strategies to attract and retain different guest segments.

+# Project Structure

+- `marketing_survey.py` - Script to analyse and visualise survey responses on marketing-related questions
+- `process_survey_data.py` - Script to further process survey responses on marketing-related questions
+- `uss_post_insights_dashboard.py` - Runs the post engagement analysis and visualises it as a dashboard
+- `visualisation/` - Folder containing visualisations
+- `readme_images/` - Other images used in the README

 # Retrieving Data

 The data used in this project consists of: